novix-sa/Pyplan/docs/Pyplan Library.md

 # Pyplan Library

-Pyplan is an open source library designed for multidimensional dynamic simulation providing easy-to-use labelled data structures and data analysis functions for [Python](https://www.python.org/) programming language.
+Pyplan is an open source Python package designed for multidimensional dynamic simulation.
+It is based on Xarray DataArray object and take advantage of its N-dimensional arrays. providing easy-to-use labelled data structures and data analysis functions for [Python](https://www.python.org/) programming language.

-Pyplanlib is based on Xarray DataArray object and take advantage of its N-dimensional arrays.

 Pyplanlib pp.cube and pp.index are mirrors of Xarray Dataarray and Coords but managed in a more structured manner so that businessmen and data scientist can easily create models with a bunch of python tools.